BioinformaticsDataPracticum2025/open-chromatin-analysis/README.md

 ## Introduction
 This project explores the conservation and functional significance of open chromatin regions across human and mouse tissues, such as the ovary and pancreas.
 Open chromatin regions play a crucial role in regulating gene expression by providing access to transcriptional machinery.
 These open chromatin regions may be promoters or enhancers.
 Refer to the project description [here](https://github.com/BioinformaticsDataPracticum2025/open-chromatin-analysis/blob/main/03-713-ProjectDescription-2025.pdf).
-This pipeline could generally be used to conduct differential regulatory analysis between two different conditions in  bulk ATAC-seq data, e.g. between species and tissues.
+This pipeline could generally be used to conduct differential regulatory analysis between two different conditions in  bulk ATAC-seq data: a comparison between species and tissues.

 Our goals are to:
 1. Evaluate the quality of chromatin accessibility datasets (manual inspection of ATAC-seq QC reports).